logicalclocks/hopsworks/docs/admin/iamRoleChaining.md

 ```
 <figcaption>Example policy for assuming four roles.</figcaption>

- step 2.
+ **Step 2**.
 Create the resource roles and edit trust relationship and add policy document that will allow the instance
  profile
 to assume this role.